 How do you know if a public user made an edit to your Google Business Profile?

 There are 2 places where you can see if a public user suggested an edit to your listing:

-Updates from Google
+Updates from Google are Already Published

 The final takeaway is that when you see “Updates from Google” from within your dashboard, those edits have already been published.

 If you see this in your dashboard, carefully review those edits and fix any incorrect information.
-Google sends out alert emails to the managers and owners on the listings when something has been updated, so make sure to check that email account regularly.
+Google sends out alert emails to the managers and owners on the listings when something has been updated in your google listing, so make sure to check that email account regularly.

 The longer you have incorrect information on your GBP listing, the more harm it can do to your business.

 - The first issue is user experience.
 For example, an edit changes your listed business hours, and someone shows up to your business when you’re closed.
 Another example could be an incorrect address in which case you would want to change your Google Business Profile address to the right location.
 Needless to say, these are bad user experiences, which is something Google tries to avoid.
 You also don’t want to be unknowingly upsetting your clients or turning away potential future business.